SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent_10-20-350-0_feature-composite-observations.md

 ticket: DM-2936
 version: 10.20.350.0
 ---
-LWM2M agent is now able to establish observations in single or composite mode and cancel them using "reset" or "GET with observe" methods.
+In the previous versions of LWM2M agent it was possible to cancel observations, but only by using the "reset" method.
+This version introduces possibility to use "GET with observe" cancellation method.